Adaptive Ranking Based Constraint Handling for Explicitly Constrained Black-Box Optimization

-We show the formal classification of the above-mentioned CHTs in \tab{tab:class}.
-The (bnds/lc/nlc) means that a CHT can handle bound constraints/linear constraints/nonlinear constraints.
-The taxonomy proposed in \cite{2015arXiv150507881L} \del{is classes of}{} \nnew{clasifies constraints}{}\del{ defined}{} as follows, \textbf{Q}uantifiable/\textbf{N}onq-uantifiable, \textbf{R}elaxable/\textbf{U}nrelaxable, \textbf{S}imulation-based/\textbf{A} priori, \textbf{K}n-own/\textbf{H}idden.
-A \textbf{Q}uantifiable constraint is a constraint for which the degree of feasibility and/or violation can be quantified.
-A \textbf{R}elaxable constraint is a constraint that does not need to be satisfied in order to compute the objective function.
-An \textbf{A} priori (or \emph{explicit}) constraint is a constraint for which feasibility can be confirmed without running a simulation, i.e., this constraint can be formulated using optimization variables like $g(\x) = \sum^{n}_{i=1} [\x]_i \leq 1$.
-A \textbf{K}nown constraint is a constraint that is explicitly given in the problem formulation, e.g., $\min f(\x)$ s.t. $g(\x) \leq 0$.
-Constrained problems can be expressed by combining these initial letters as an acronym like QRSK.
-The wildcard notation ``*'' means double letters, e.g., Q*AK means Q, R/U, A, K. See \cite{2015arXiv150507881L} for more detail.
+We summarize the formal classification of the abovementioned CHTs in \Cref{tab:class}.
+The taxonomy proposed in \citet{2015arXiv150507881L} clasifies constraints as follows: \textbf{Q}uantifiable/\textbf{N}onquantifiable, \textbf{R}elaxable/\textbf{U}nrelaxable, \textbf{S}imulation-based/\textbf{A} priori, and \textbf{K}nown/\textbf{H}idden.
+A \textbf{Q}uantifiable constraint is a constraint for which the amount of feasibility and/or violation can be quantified, while a \textbf{N}onquantifiable constraint returns a binary output indicating whether or not the solution satisfies the constraint.
+A \textbf{R}elaxable constraint is a constraint that does not need to be satisfied to compute the objective function, while an \textbf{U}nrelaxable constraint is a prerequisite for executing the simulation for the objective function computation.
+An \textbf{A} priori constraint is a constraint for which the feasibility can be confirmed without running a simulation; that is, this constraint can be formulated using optimization variables such as $g(\x) = \sum^{n}_{i=1} [\x]_i \leq 1$, while a \textbf{S}imulation-based constraint is only computed through a computationally expensive simulation.
+A \textbf{K}nown constraint is a constraint that is explicitly provided in the problem formulation; for example, $\min f(\x)$ s.t. $g(\x) \leq 0$.
+Constrained problems can be expressed by combining these initial letters as an acronym, such as QRSK.
+Refer to \citet{2015arXiv150507881L} for further descriptions of each type of constraint and example situations.
+Our assumption on the constraints is QUAK in this terminology.

-Many CHTs for simulation-based constraints have been proposed.
-However, for a priori and nonlinear constraints, CHTs are scarce, and furthermore, there are no CHTs for the CMA-ES with two invariance properties described in the next section.